-The mechanisms responsible for this solar and stellar activity are so far not understood, although it is generally thought that the generation of the solar magnetic field is somehow related to an interaction between rotation and the motions in the solar convection zone (cf. Chapter 6).
-Hence it is not possible to use observations of activity to get information about basic stellar structure.
+The mechanisms responsible for this solar and stellar activity are so far not fully understood, although it is generally thought that the generation of the solar magnetic field is somehow related to an interaction between rotation and the motions in the solar convection zone (cf. Chapter 6).
+Our understanding of these processes is too incomplete to make it possible to use observations of activity to get information about basic stellar structure.
 On the other hand, there is little doubt that our quest for an understanding of solar activity will be helped greatly by the observation of similar phenomena in other stars.